-- What trades are most in demand in each region?
+- What trades are most in-demand in each region?

 Know the labour market

 While there are many construction projects in Canada, it’s critical to know the labour market conditions for your specific trade.
 Because labour market conditions may vary across the country.
-However, with a rapidly aging workforce expected to retire within the next decade, Canada is facing a labour shortage in the skilled trades.
+However, with a rapidly ageing workforce expected to retire within the next decade, Canada is facing a labour shortage in the skilled trades.
 And, the construction industry will look to replace those who are retiring with labour from around the world to meet the demand.

 So, if you have the right skills and experience, you’ll likely find great job opportunities in cities right across Canada.